 As set out about above, Roz has been instructed in many different types of employment and discrimination claims, dealing with a wide variety of statutory provisions.
 Appearing in Employment Tribunals almost every week and very often for multiple days, Roz has experience of dealing with final hearings ranging from 1 to 10 days in length.

 It is not just Employment Tribunals matters that Roz has appeared in.
-She has also been instructed in hearings in the Court of Appeal and before the EAT, including an appeal against an order of the Registrar and Rule 3(10) hearings, as well as being led in full hearings (such as Lofty v Hamis and Bamieh v EULEX & Ors).
-She has undertaken various High Court work including representing a Claimant in a claim for breach of contract pleaded at over £200,000 and acting as junior to Ben Cooper QC in the Police Overtime Claims Litigation (including conducting 3 ½ days of the trial as sole Counsel when Ben was suddenly unable to attend).
+She has also been instructed in hearings in the Court of Appeal and before the EAT, including an appeal against an order of the Registrar and Rule 3(10) hearings, as well as being led in full hearings (such as Carillion v Benson & Ors, Lofty v Hamis and Bamieh v EULEX & Ors).
+She has undertaken various High Court work including solely representing a Claimant in a claim for breach of contract pleaded at over £200,000 and acting as junior to Ben Cooper KC in the Police Overtime Claims Litigation (including conducting 3 ½ days of the trial as sole Counsel when Ben was suddenly unable to attend).
 Roz has also represented the Defendant in an application hearing before the High Court in a claim arising out of employment, where there were also associated employment tribunal proceedings and assisted in some of the Blacklisting High Court litigation, including drafting Claimant Specific Particulars of Claim and collating losses information.

 Roz represents both Claimants and Respondents.
 She has significant experience representing both Claimants who are assisted by a Union and those who are pursuing the claim on a private basis.
 She is very familiar with representing small businesses and large organisations alike and understands the different considerations arising from representing private companies and public bodies, including NHS Trusts.

-Since Roz undertakes a mixed practice, she is able to draw upon her experience in personal injury matters where this crosses into the employment realm, particularly in those cases concerning stress or harassment for example.
+Since Roz undertakes a mixed practice, she is able to draw upon her experience in personal injury matters where this crosses into the employment realm, especially in those cases concerning stress or harassment for example.
 It is also of particular assistance when dealing with experts and when calculating large and/or complex quantum matters (and with her maths background Roz is very happy dealing with schedules or counter-schedules where required).